dylanwebbc/InstaChatbot/README.txt

 INSTRUCTIONS FOR USE

 InstaChatbot.exe and main.cpp are included
-Download InstaChatbot.exe or compile main.cpp and place it in a folder on your computer Request your data from instagram and locate the messages.json file in the folder you are sent Place the messages.json file in the same folder as the InstaChatbot.exe program
+Download InstaChatbot.exe or compile main.cpp and place it in a folder on your computer (Xcode is suggested to compile on Mac)
+Request your data from instagram and locate the messages.json file in the folder you are sent FOR PC: Place the messages.json file in the same folder as the InstaChatbot.exe program FOR MAC: Place the messages.json file in the Home folder (current user directory)

 Run the program, and enter your instagram username (this only occurs on first time setup, which will take a little longer) This will not in any way affect your account--it is just necessary for parsing the conversation and separating the user's messages and others' replies